gaubeodeptrai/Career/README.md

-## EasyiiCMS
+## Career
 Control panel and tools based on php framework Yii2.
-Easy cms for easy websites.

 #### Requirements
 The main requirement is PHP >= 5.4, Imagick extension.
 Other requirements you can see after download.